Small Dog Breeds (under 20lbs / 9kg)

 - Norweigan Lundehund

-Having the aloofisheness of a cat, this dog from Norway can be almost impossible to housebreak.
+Having the aloofisheness of a cat, this small dog breed from Norway can be almost impossible to housebreak.

 - Norwich Terrier